thuchoang90/thuchoang90.github.io/_posts/2025-03-10-Install-VLSI-tools-GLIBC-problem.md

 ```shell
    $ find libncurses5/ -name "*.so*" -exec sudo cp '{}' /usr/glibc-2.31/lib/x86_64-linux-gnu/ ';'
 ```
 That's done.
-Let's try to run the tool again.
+Let's try to run the tool again.<br/>
 This time, it gets a new error:
 ```shell
    ./finesim: /lib/libtinfo.so.5: version `NCURSES_TINFO_5.6.20061217' not found (required by /usr/glibc-2.31/lib/x86_64-linux-gnu/libncurses.so.5)